"Ethics and aesthetics are one", Ludwig Wittgenstein

 Symbol

-The hall church is an original form of Christian sacred building.
-Like the ideal of a dojo, it symbolises modesty and human unity, silence and peacefulness.
+The hall church is considered the original form of Christian sacred architecture.
+Like the ideal of a dojo, it symbolises modesty and a sense of togetherness among people.
+It symbolises silence and peacefulness.

 The respect ...